Stjepan Horvat: Exile to Argentina

 With the end of the war, Horvat fled Croatia.
 He took the rector's chain with him on his departure from the country.
 He left the chain at the Pontifical Croatian College of St. Jerome in Rome for safekeeping during his time in Italy.
 The chain was originally a gift to the university by Emperor Franz Joseph I in 1877.
-Horvat emigrated to Argentina, alongside Ante Pavelić, Dinko Šakić and other Ustaše leaders, who beneficiated from the ratlines.
+Horvat emigrated to Argentina, alongside Ante Pavelić, Dinko Šakić and other Ustaše leaders, who benefited from the ratlines.
 In Argentina Horvat found a job with the Institutio Geográfico Militar Argentino (Military Geographical Institute of Argentina) becoming Esteban Horvat.

 After the arrival, more than 50 scientific papers of him were published by the IGM, Argentine Association of Geophysicists and Geodesists, Pan-American Institute for Geography and History, and Direction for Geodesy of the Province of Buenos Aires, besides many other papers published in his mother country.
 Horvat's research interests chiefly deal with the adjustment computations of geodetic networks, general as well as geodetic cartography, ellipsoid geometry, and the development of feasible methods for automatic computation.
 Horvat is noted as the first person to use hyperbolic functions to ease and simplify problems of numeric calculations in the field of geodetic cartography.

 Horvat is also noted as an amateur musician - he wrote Ave Maria, Adoration of the Lord (Croatian: Odanost Gospodinu), Ode to the Death (Croatian: Oda Smrti) and numerous other highly complex Croatian compositions which were performed by the choir Jadran he instituted in Argentina.
 To the honour of Croatian archbishop and martyr Alojzije Stepinac he composed a mass Beata Mariae Virginis.
-Mixed choir Jadran performed a concert in Rome in 1946 as Concerto di Musiche Nationali Croate, conducted by Horvat who for this occasion harmonised ten folk songs from Bosnia—Dalla fiera Bosnia, and six folk songs from his native Srijem—I souni dell Oriente Croato.
+Mixed choir Jadran performed a concert in Rome in 1946 as Concerto di Musiche Nazionali Croate, conducted by Horvat who for this occasion harmonised ten folk songs from Bosnia—Dalla fiera Bosnia, and six folk songs from his native Srijem—I suoni dell'Oriente Croato.
 That concert received praise by music critics and was taped to a gramophone record.

 Death and legacy

-He died in Buenos Aires on March 12, 1985 and was buried there.
+He died in Buenos Aires on March 12, 1985, and was buried there.
 Argentine Association of Geophysicists and Geodesists proclaims him honorary member in 1979.
 During the 22nd Conference of Geophysicists and Geodesists held in Buenos Aires 6–11 September 2004, a memorial plate to Stjepan Horvat was revealed in the entrance space of the Military-Geography institute.

 With democratic changes in Croatia in 1991, the Pontifical Croatian College of St. Jerome returned Horvat's chain to the university.
 The University of Zagreb rehabilitated Horvat from the Communist period and restored his rector's picture on November 3, 1994.